bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 #### Summary
 Dependency injection provides you with several advantages:

- * **Flexibility**: The components are loosely coupled.
-You can easily extend or change the functionality of a system by combining the components in a different way.
+ * **Flexibility**: As the components are more loosely coupled, it's easy to extend or change the functionality of a system by combining the components in different ways.
 You even can do it on the fly.

- * **Testability**: Testing is easier because you can easily inject mocks instead of real objects that use API or database, etc.
+ * **Testability**: Testing is easier because you can easily inject mock objects instead of real objects.

- * **Clearness and maintainability**: Dependency injection helps you reveal the dependencies.
+ * **Clarity amd maintainability**: Dependency injection helps you reveal the dependencies.
 Implicit becomes explicit.
 And “Explicit is better than implicit” (PEP 20 - The Zen of Python).
 You have all the components and dependencies defined explicitly in a container.
 This provides an overview and control of the application structure.
 It is easier to understand and change it.